Nonperturbative electromagnetic nonlinearities, n-photon reflectors, and Fock-state lasers based on deep-strong coupling of light and matter: Nonlinear photonic quasiparticles based on deep strong light-matter coupling

 The $\sigma_z$ term breaks the even spacing of the ladder, leading to an anharmonicity (equivalently, nonlinearity) which we now quantify.
 Without loss of generality, we will focus on the lower-energy $\sigma=-1$ ladder, enabling us to omit the spin index in our notation.
 We assess the ``harmonicity'' of the spectrum by plotting successive excitation energies $E_{n+1}-E_n$ as a function of $n$, as in Fig. 1c (in units of $\hbar\omega$).
 We will refer to $n$ as the ``photon number.''
 For strong and ultrastrong coupling, the spectrum is anharmonic at the level of a single photon, leading to the familiar phenomenon of photon blockade.
 For deep-strong coupling, the behavior is quite different: the spectrum is harmonic up to some critical excitation number ($n_c \sim g^2$), and then rapidly becomes anharmonic.
 This may be seen directly from the properties of $L_n(x)$.

-To understand the relation of this strong anharmonicity to existing nonlinear optical systems, recall that a single-mode cavity with an embedded Kerr nonlinear medium can be described by a Hamiltonian of the form $H_{\text{Kerr}}= \hbar\omega\left(a^{\dagger}a + \beta a^{\dagger 2} a^2\right)$ \cite{drummond1980quantum, walls2007quantum}, with $\beta$ a (typically small) dimensionless coefficient.
+To understand the relation of this strong anharmonicity to existing nonlinear optical systems, recall that a single-mode cavity, with a Kerr nonlinear medium inside of it, can be described by a Hamiltonian of the form $H_{\text{Kerr}}= \hbar\omega\left(a^{\dagger}a + \beta a^{\dagger 2} a^2\right)$ \cite{drummond1980quantum, walls2007quantum}, with $\beta$ a (typically small) dimensionless coefficient which is proportional to the refractive index shift induced by a single photon.
 In such a system, the energy to add an excitation is $E_{n+1}-E_n = \hbar\omega(1+2\beta n)$, meaning that the deviation from harmonic behavior is linear in the intensity (proportional to photon number).
-Thus, the plots of 1(c), for a photon in a Kerr medium, would be straight lines with slope $2\beta \hbar\omega$.
-This linearity arises from a low-order expansion of the nonlinear medium polarization in the cavity electric field: in this case third order, leading to a refractive index dependent on intensity.
-Here, in the case of DSC, the difference is that the excitation energies are not linear in intensity, but instead are high-order near the critical photon number (more or less growing exponentially before oscillating, as in Fig. 1c), as if the effective polarization had a non-perturbative, or infinite-order, dependence on intensity (as if the system were described in terms of $\chi^{(n)}$s where $n \gg 1$).
+A cavity with this third order nonlinearity would have its resonance frequency shift with intensity.
+Thus, the plots of Fig. 1c, for a photon in a Kerr medium, would be straight lines with slope $2\beta$.
+This linear dependence arises from a low-order expansion of the nonlinear medium polarization in the cavity electric field: in the case of Kerr, the leading order nonlinear term would be third order, leading to a refractive index dependent on intensity.
+In contrast, for the case of DSC, the excitation energies do not vary linearly in photon number, but instead are very high-order near the critical photon number (as the function $L_n(4g^2)$ is practically exponential for $n \sim g^2$): as if the cavity contained a nonlinear medium whose polarization had a non-perturbative dependence on intensity.

+In what follows, we show how this non-perturbative nonlinearity arising from the spectrum of the Rabi model leads directly to the possibility of new effects, such as (1) systems which become reflective to light when a large but fixed number of excitations are in the cavity ($N$-photon blockade), and (2) lasers which generate intracavity Fock states in their steady states, as opposed to coherent states, as conventional lasers do.